holatuwol/liferay-intellij/README.rst

 * **2017-03-29**: Fix handling of dependencies declared as a Maven path
 * **2017-03-29**: Fix odd grouping issues when pointing to the ``liferay-gradle`` subfolder of ``liferay-blade-samples``
 * **2017-03-05**: Group submodules based on the project path in ``gradle.properties``
-* **2017-02-16**: Add development library to all test modules for Mockito, exclude SDK templates modules
+* **2017-02-16**: Add development library to all test modules for Mockito, exclude archetype-resources modules
 * **2017-02-15**: Simplify test dependencies detection to fix problems with ``test-util`` modules
 * **2017-02-15**: Add tag libraries detected in modules to ``misc.xml``
 * **2017-02-10**: Add Gradle wrapper as a dependency if detected (run ``ant setup-sdk`` beforehand)